ayaankazerouni/map-history/README.md

 }
 ```

-Each list item in the **Events** subsection includes a brief description, which often contains links to other Wikipedia pages.
-The function will inspect the info boxes in *those* Wikipedia pages, looking for coordinates (nominally, the "location" of the event).
-If the event description contains references to multiple linked locations, the function emits an event for each location.
+If the event description contains references to multiple locations, the function emits an event for each location.

-Scraped events as of February, 2025 are in [`src/data/events-by-month/`](src/data/events-by-month).
+Scraped events as of December 2025 are in [`src/data/events-by-month/`](src/data/events-by-month).
 Each file corresponds to a month.